LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: Introduction

-To the best of our knowledge, the security problem of HetUAVNs is still an unexplored area.
-To fill this gap, this paper novelly introduces a novel LLM and proposes a hierarchical optimization framework to solve the energy-security tradeoffs in HetUAVNs.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We investigate a realistic multi-UAV assisted secure communication system, where multiple UAVs, each with distinct coverage ranges and service capacities, cooperatively provide secure downlink transmissions to GTs in the presence of multiple Eves.
-To strike a trade-off between communication secrecy and energy efficiency, we formulate a MOO problem that captures both the secrecy rate maximization and the UAV propulsion energy minimization.
-We propose a novel hierarchical optimization framework to jointly design the UAV trajectories and secure precoding, enabling an efficient and scalable solution to the inherently non-convex and coupled optimization problem.
+To address the above challenges in solving the security-energy tradeoff in RSMA-based HetUAVNs, this paper innovatively proposes a hierarchical optimization framework that integrates LLM guidance with multi-agent reinforcement learning (MARL).
+To the best of our knowledge, the security problem of RSMA-based HetUAVNs is still an unexplored area.
+The positioning of this work relative to representative studies can be clearly seen from Table~\ref{tab:work-difference}.
+Therefore, the main contributions of this paper are summarized as follows: \begin{itemize} \item We investigate a realistic HetUAVN where UAVs with distinct coverage ranges and service capacities cooperatively serve GTs under multiple Eves.
+To trade off secrecy and energy efficiency, we formulate a MOO problem maximizing the secrecy rate while minimizing UAV propulsion energy, and propose a hierarchical framework that jointly designs UAV trajectories and secrecy precoding for this non-convex and coupled problem.

-\item For the inner layer of the optimization framework, we transform the MOO problem into a secrecy precoding subproblem under fixed UAV locations, thereby reducing the complexity caused by the coupling of UAV motion and communication variables.
-In order to deal with the non-convex constraints introduced by the presence of Eves, we use SDR, exact penalty method and d.c. iteration technology to efficiently solve the precoding to optimize the system secrecy rate.
+\item For the inner layer, we recast the problem as a secrecy precoding subproblem under fixed UAV positions, decoupling UAV motion from communication variables.
+To handle the non-convex constraints induced by Eves, we develop the S2DC algorithm based on SDR, exact penalty, and D.C. iteration to maximize the secrecy rate.

-\item To address the complexity of the outer-layer heterogeneous UAV collaborative trajectories optimization problem, we proposed an LLM-driven heuristic MARL (LLM-HeMARL) method.
-This method enables the LLM's heuristic expert policy to be effectively integrated into the MARL process, guiding the UAV agents to learn trajectory policies based on heterogeneous characteristics, thereby reducing the blind exploration of the UAV agents.
-This reduces the risk of falling into local optimality and significantly improving the algorithm convergence speed and performance.
-It is worth noting that, in this work, LLM does not directly participate in real-time decision-making.
-We use a combination of offline and online DRL method to transform LLM expert policy into fast policies suitable for wireless network systems with extremely stringent latency requirements.
+\item For the outer-layer trajectory optimization, we propose an LLM-driven heuristic MARL (LLM-HeMARL) method that integrates LLM-generated expert policies into MARL, guiding heterogeneity-aware trajectory learning and reducing blind exploration to improve convergence.
+Notably, the LLM does not participate in real-time decision-making.
+Instead, a combination of offline and online RL distills its expert policy into fast policies that meet the stringent latency requirements of wireless systems.